robintrayler/collagen_demineralization/manuscript.md

 # Supplementary Information {#sec:sup_info}

-All infrared spectra, stable isotope data, analysis code, and a draft version of this manuscript are available on at [github.com/robintrayler/collagen_demineralization](https://github.com/robintrayler/collagen_demineralization)
+All infrared spectra, stable isotope data, and analysis code,  are available on at [github.com/robintrayler/collagen_demineralization](https://github.com/robintrayler/collagen_demineralization)

 # Acknowledgments
 We thank Maya Morris for her help with time step experiments and Dr. David Rice for  his assisting with FTIR data collection.
 We also thank Gina Palefsky for providing the *Odocoileus* bone and Matthew J. Kohn for providing the *Capra* tooth.